 The Corporate Governance and Nominating Committee will consider candidates for Board membership suggested by its members and other Board members, as well as management and stockholders.
 The Committee has established a procedure for submission of nominees by stockholders and will consider nominees recommended in writing, including biographical information and personal references.
-All submissions by stockholders should be sent directly to the Chairman of the Board, Dr. Charles E. Bugg, at 2190 Parkway Lake Drive, Birmingham, Alabama, 35244.
-Suggestions of candidates for election at the 2007 Annual Meeting must be received by the Chairman by December 13, 2006.
-The Chairman will provide copies of all submissions to the Committee for their consideration.
+All submissions by stockholders should be sent directly to the Lead Director of the Board, Dr. Zola P. Horovitz, at 2190 Parkway Lake Drive, Birmingham, Alabama, 35244.
+Suggestions of candidates for election at the 2008 Annual Meeting must be received by the Lead Director by December 14, 2007.
+The Lead Director will provide copies of all submissions to the Committee for their consideration.

 The Committee reviews all submissions and evaluates them based on predetermined selection criteria to identify prospective nominees.
 Once the Committee has identified a prospective nominee, the Committee makes an initial determination as to whether to conduct a full evaluation of the candidate.
 This initial determination is based on whatever information is provided to the Committee with the recommendation of the prospective candidate, as well as the Committee's own knowledge of the prospective candidate, which may be supplemented by inquiries to the person making the recommendation or to others.
 The preliminary determination is based primarily on the need for additional Board members to fill vacancies or expand the size of the Board and the likelihood that the prospective nominee can satisfy the evaluation factors described below.
-If the Committee determines, in consultation with the Chairman of the Board and other Board members as appropriate, that additional consideration is warranted, it may request additional information about the prospective nominee's background and experience.
+If the Committee determines, in consultation with the Lead Director of the Board and other Board members as appropriate, that additional consideration is warranted, it may request additional information about the prospective nominee's background and experience.
 The Committee then evaluates the prospective nominee against our director selection criteria, including:

-- the ability of the prospective nominee to represent the interests of the stockholders of the Company; - the prospective nominee's standards of integrity, commitment and independence of thought and judgment; - the prospective nominee's ability to dedicate sufficient time, energy and attention to the diligent performance of his or her duties, including the prospective nominee's service on other public company boards; and - the extent to which the prospective nominee contributes to the range of talent, skill and expertise appropriate for the Board.
+- the ability of the prospective nominee to represent the interests of the stockholders of the Company; - · the prospective nominee's standards of integrity, commitment and independence of thought and judgment; - the prospective nominee's ability to dedicate sufficient time, energy and attention to the diligent performance of his or her duties, including the prospective nominee's service on other public company boards; and - the extent to which the prospective nominee contributes to the range of talent, skill and expertise appropriate for the Board.

 The Committee also considers such other relevant factors as it deems appropriate, including the current composition of the Board, the balance of management and independent directors, the need for Audit Committee expertise and the evaluations of other prospective nominees.
 In connection with this evaluation, the Committee determines whether to interview the prospective nominee, and if warranted, one or more members of the Committee, and others as appropriate, interview prospective nominees in person or by telephone.
-After completing this evaluation and interview, the Committee makes a recommendation to the full Board as to the persons who should be nominated by the Board, and the Board determines the nominees after considering the recommendation and report of the Committee.
+After completing this evaluation and interview, the Committee selects the director nominees for the next annual meeting of shareholders.